 Henry joined the 5th Battalion, Wiltshire Regiment, probably at the same time as Frederick W Spanswick (21018) so he may have served first the with 3rd Battalion.
 Henry’s medal card records entry to theatre (Balkans) on 4th December 1915 and the Battalion War Diary notes the arrival at Sulva Bay of 61 soldiers on the 7th.
 The Battalion withdrew from the Dardanelles in mid January 1916 and sailed for Mesopotamia arriving at Basra on 1st March.

-The May 1916 edition of the Parish Magazine correctly lists Chas H Bailey as serving with the 5th Battalion Wiltshire Regiment and reports him as ‘wounded’.
+The May 1916 edition of the Burbage Parish Magazine lists Chas H Bailey as serving with the 5th Battalion Wiltshire Regiment and lists hime as wounded.

-The Parish News for March 1917 reported that Ben was wounded again in the fighting on 9th – 10th January and died a few days later.
-Records also show that he died of Wounds on 13th January 1917.
-He is buried at the Amara Military Cemetery in Iraq.
+The parish Magazine for March 1917 reported that Ben was wounded a second time in teh fighting on 9th - 10th January 1917 and died a few days later.
+Records show that he died of wounds on 13th January.
+He is buried in the Amara Military Cemetery, Iraq.

 18653 Pte William George FLIPPANCE